 “[S&H] are seasoned hands at using political campaign techniques for corporate causes.”

 S&H offers public affairs and communication services to several energy clients.
 Given concerns over global climate change, many people are taking a new look at nuclear energy.
-One of our current clients, the Nuclear Energy Institute (NEI), is leading the industry in communication activities.
-For example, NEI, with the assistance of S&H, is encouraging policymakers and opinion leaders to take a fresh look at nuclear power by using internet, radio, television, and print advertising to showcase the many benefits of nuclear power.
-Even after the accident at Fukushima in Japan, survey research has demonstrated the positive impact of this campaign.
+One of our clients, the Nuclear Energy Institute (NEI), with the assistance of S&H, has encouraged policymakers and opinion leaders to take a fresh look at nuclear power by using internet, radio, television, and print advertising to showcase the many benefits of nuclear power.
+Even after the accident at Fukushima in Japan, survey research demonstrated the positive impact of this campaign.

 S&H has also worked with the Consumer Aerosol Products Council (CAPCO) and developed a unique program of radio air quality sponsorships and public relations programs aimed at educating the consumer that aerosol products are CFC-free and do not harm the Earth’s protective ozone layer.

 The National Republican Congressional Committee (NRCC) came to S&H several years ago, when House Republicans were still reeling from the rapid-fire resignation of Newt Gingrich and subsequent resignation of Speaker-Designate Bob Livingston.
 S&H crafted communications strategy designed both to introduce new Speaker Dennis Hastert and put a new public face on the House majority.

 As part of S&H’s relationship with the NRCC, the firm also produced advertising and strategy for the House Republicans’ “Battleground 2000” campaign that targeted races in key Congressional districts.